 Main features of E load range

-- Has an extra layer ensuring safety.
+- It has an extra layer ensuring safety.

 - Lesser possibility of getting punctured.

-- Can carry more weight.
+- It can carry more weight.

 Limitations of E load Range